-A sport or other athletic activity that is organized and/or sanctioned, involving regular or scheduled practices and/or regular or scheduled games.
-This definition does not include athletic activities that are non-contact and engaged in by an Insured Person solely for recreational, entertainment or fitness purposes and not for wage, reward or profit
+An amateur or other non-professional sporting, recreational or athletic activity that is organized, sponsored and/or sanctioned, and/or involves regular or scheduled practices, games and/or competitions.
+Amateur Athletics includes, without limitation, intercollegiate, interscholastic and intermural sports.
+Amateur Athletics does not include athletic activities that are non-organized, non-contact, and engaged in by the Insured Person solely for recreational, entertainment or fitness purposes.

 AIDS Related Complex as that term is defined by the United States Centers for Disease Control and Prevention.

-The individual Named in the Insured Person's Application to be the recipient of any Accidental Death Benefit.
-For Insured Persons age 18 and older who do not designate a Beneficiary on the Application, the Beneficiary is automatically as follows: 1.
-Spouse (if any), 2.
-Children (if any) equally, 3.
-Estate of the Insured Person.
-For Insured Persons who are under age 18 who do not designate a Beneficiary on the Application, the Beneficiary is automatically as follows: 1.
-Custodial parent(s) (if any), 2.
-Siblings (if any) equally, 3.
-Estate of the Insured Person.
+The individual named in the Insured Person's Application to be the recipient of any Accidental Death or Common Carrier Accidental Death benefit.
+For Insured Persons age 18 and older who do not designate a Beneficiary on the Application, the Beneficiary is automatically as follows: 1) Spouse (if any), 2) Children (if any) equally, 3) Estate of the Insured Person.
+For Insured Persons who are under age eighteen (18) who do not designate a Beneficiary on their Application, the Beneficiary is automatically as follows: 1) Custodial parent(s) (if any), 2) Siblings (if any) equally, 3) Estate of the Insured Person.

-One hundred eighty (180) consecutive days beginning on the first day of diagnosis or treatment of a covered Injury or Illness that occurs during a during the Certificate Period.
+One hundred eighty (180) consecutive days beginning on the first day of treatment by a Physician of a covered Injury or Illness that occurs during the Certificate Period.

 The document that is attached to the Certificate issued to Insured Persons.